What Is a Self-Directed IRA, and Do I Want One?

-In addition to the making certain that you understand the financial underpinnings of your retirement planning, you also should assess your own comfort level.
+In addition to making certain you understand the financial underpinnings of your retirement planning, you also should assess your own comfort level as you consider a self-directed IRA.
 "Some investors just aren't willing to assume the risk that equity markets have, or they just don't feel comfortable with bonds or things of that nature," said O'Brien.
 "So a CD could play a role in that situation."